+the government's fiscal agent.
 During the election of 1912, Democratic candidate Woodrow Wilson included plans for banking and currency reform on his platform.
 After he was elected and entered the White House, he made this reform one of his top priorities.
-He sought to find a middle ground between the needs of the Republicans and the Democrats.
-The act was introduced to the house in August 1913 and signed into law by President Wilson that December 23.
+He sought to find a middle ground between the Republicans and Democrats.
+The act was introduced to the house in August